madara-alliance/madara/README.md

 ### State Commitment Computation

-Madara supports merkelized state verification through its own implementation of Besu Bonsai Merkle Tries.
+Madara supports merkelized state commitments through its own implementation of Besu Bonsai Merkle Tries.
 See the [bonsai lib](https://github.com/madara-alliance/bonsai-trie).
 You can read more about Starknet Block structure and how it affects state commitment [here](https://docs.starknet.io/architecture-and-concepts/network-architecture/block-structure/).